 I am currently the Antimicrobials in Society (AMIS) Hub Strategy Fellow, helping the team with their goal of launching an internationally-recognised centre of excellence for developing, implementing, and disseminating high-quality research on antimicrobials in society.

 I recently wrapped up my year-long role as the interim manager of the UK Public Health Rapid Support Team (PHRST) which is a joint project between LSHTM and Public Health England, funded by the UK Department of Health, to respond to and investigate outbreaks that have the potential to become significant global public health events.
 From 2008-2016, I managed the ACT Consortium, a $40m global research partnership funded by the Bill and Melinda Gates Foundation to optimize the delivery and use of antimalarials in Africa and Asia.
 During that time I also helped launch and provided support for the Malaria Policy Advisory Committee to the WHO Global Malaria Programme.

+I have an MSc in the control of infectious disease from LSHTM and a BSPH in health policy and management from the University of North Carolina at Chapel Hill's Gillings School of Global Public Health.
 I am currently enrolled as a part-time DrPH student in the Department of Global Health and Development within the Faculty of Public Health and Policy.
-There I am a member of the GRIP-Health group where my research focuses on increasing and improving the use of evidence in the health policy making process.
+My research focuses on increasing and improving the use of evidence in the health policy making process.

 My DrPH research focuses on the evidence to policy process, in particular the use of evidence in policy making.